-But as it turns out, Marshal Barrena, the park's senior gardener and the man ultimately responsible for the bear, is a fan.
+As it turns out, though, Marshal Barrena, the park's senior gardener and the man ultimately responsible for the bear, is a fan.
 "It puts a little spring in your step, seeing something like that in the morning," Barrena says.

 "There's a bust of Valentino that I think would look really great with a scarf," she says.

 In Los Angeles, it seems, there's always something else out there, just begging for a pair of crocheted lederhosen.
 "I saw a dolphin statue in Santa Monica that stands much like the bear, fins out," she says.
 "When I saw that, I was like, 'Dude, your days are numbered!' "